New Zealand locks down Auckland after 3 new local COVID-19 cases

 The hotel cluster has now affected 16 people.

-Both New Zealand and Australia closed their international borders and introduced strict social distancing rules early in the pandemic dramatically reducing the spread of the virus.
-New Zealand was ranked the best performing nation in an index of almost 100 countries based on containment of the coronavirus.
+New Zealand and Australia closed their international borders and introduced strict social distancing rules early in the pandemic, dramatically reducing the spread of the virus.
+New Zealand was ranked the best-performing nation in an index of almost 100 countries based on containment of the coronavirus.

 Our Standards: The Thomson Reuters Trust Principles.